YahooArchive/mojito/docs/dev_guide/code_exs/adding_assets.rst

    }
    .toolbar li { display:inline; }

-The CSS files in the mojit ``assets`` directory can be accessed in the view template using the following path syntax:
+The CSS files in the mojit ``assets`` directory can be accessed in the template using the following path syntax:

 ``/static/{mojit}/assets/{css_file}.css``